OI4/oi4-oec-service/packages/oi4-oec-json-schemas/README.md

 [camelCase](https://techterms.com/definition/camelcase) named schemas are formats defined by the Open Industry 4.0 Alliance and specified in the Development Guideline of the alliance.

-Camel cased schemas define Open Industry 4.0 resources.
+All Open Industry 4.0 resources ard defined in Pascal case (CamelCase, starting with a capital letter).

 JSON schemas can be also verified using online validators such as https://www.jsonschemavalidator.net/.
 Be aware, that linked schemas will not be found in the online validators.